1704, Arp Schnitger built a single keyboard organ with the manual at

 http://www.winmd5.com

-or http://www.fastsum.com If a checksum is incorrect, throw the wrong download file away
+or http://www.fastsum.com If a checksum is incorrect, discard the wrong download file

 from the PC and download that file again.